nixtec/barekube/README.md

 * Deploy services as if it was a single Linux machine
 * Logically manage your cloud's Physical Resources (CPU/Memory/Storage) and services from control plane.
 * No Dockerfile, no docker image required since you can manage most of the software stacks in the Base Linux image.
 Manage your Cloud Software stack like you would manage in a single Linux box.
+* Since the whole cloud appears to you as single Linux OS (as all nodes running same OS image), management becomes easy.